GawdMode/PokeSurvive/README.md

 - Random Moves
 - Random Trainers

-Run options are locked once the adventure begins.
+Run settings are locked once the adventure begins.

-The in-game **SURVIVE** interface provides access to survival information, Camping, Supplies, Personalities, the Journal, and other PokeSurvive systems.
+## 📦 Installation

+Download the latest unified PokeSurvive release and install the `pokesurvive` folder using the Gen1Recomp mod-loading system.

+**One installation supports Pokémon Red, Gold, and Crystal.**

+When upgrading from an older PokeSurvive version, replace the previous installation rather than keeping multiple versions installed simultaneously.

+PokeSurvive does **not** include Pokémon ROMs or copyrighted game data.
+Users must provide any legally required game files separately.

-## Compatibility & Known Limitations
+## ⚠️ Compatibility

-PokeSurvive is a substantial gameplay overhaul and modifies many parts of the underlying game.

-Compatibility with arbitrary third-party mods cannot be guaranteed.
+PokeSurvive modifies many parts of the underlying games, so compatibility with arbitrary third-party mods cannot be guaranteed.

-If you encounter a problem while using multiple mods, first try reproducing the issue with PokeSurvive enabled by itself.
-If the issue disappears, it is likely a mod compatibility conflict rather than a PokeSurvive-specific bug.
+If you encounter a problem while using multiple mods, try reproducing it with only PokeSurvive enabled.

-Because PokeSurvive's randomizer can generate combinations that would never occur during a normal Pokémon playthrough, testing every possible seed, Pokémon, Trainer, event, and mechanical interaction is effectively impossible.

-Bug reports and unusual edge cases are always welcome.
+Randomization can create an enormous number of Pokémon, Trainer, event, breeding, and seed combinations.
+Testing every possible combination is impossible, so bug reports and strange edge cases are always welcome.

 Save compatibility across major future versions is not guaranteed.

-## Important Notes

-- Randomized Trainer teams preserve appropriate party sizes and levels.
-- Trainer Pokémon are randomized individually.
-- Important scripted and tutorial battles may receive special handling.
-- Evolution families preserve logical randomized progression.
-- Pokémon can gain a secondary type through evolution without completely rerolling their established identity.
-- Starter Pokémon are protected against unusable early-game movesets.
-- HM moves are excluded from naturally generated level-up learnsets.
-- Gold Eggs remain Eggs for PokeSurvive interaction systems until they hatch.
-- Optional Permadeath can end a run if the player's party is lost.
-- Some systems intentionally differ between Red and Gold where the underlying games provide different mechanics.
-- Emergent Encounters are Gold-only because they are built around the Pokégear and Mail systems.

 ## 🐛 Bug Reports

-When reporting a problem, please include:
+Helpful reports include:

 1. PokeSurvive version
-2. Pokémon game (Red or Gold)
+2. Pokémon game: Red, Gold, or Crystal
-3. Recomp version/build
+3. Gen1Recomp version
-4. Whether the save began on the current PokeSurvive version
-5. Run seed, if using randomized features
+4. Run seed
-6. Enabled run settings
+5. Enabled run settings
-7. What you expected to happen
+6. What happened and what you expected
-8. What actually happened
-9. Steps to reproduce, if known
+7. Steps to reproduce
-10. Screenshots/video and logs when available
+8. Screenshots, video, or logs when available

-Randomizer bugs are especially helpful when accompanied by the **run seed** and the Pokémon, Trainer, Egg, or event involved.

-If you're running additional mods, please mention them in the report.
+If you're using additional mods, please mention them.

-## Development & Support

-**PokeSurvive v1.0.0** represents the first complete unified release of PokeSurvive.

-Development does not end at 1.0.
-Bugs will continue to be fixed, balance can continue to be refined, and future improvements may still be added.

-The focus after 1.0 is stability, polish, compatibility, and responding to community feedback rather than treating the project as an unfinished beta.
+## ❤️ Thanks

+PokeSurvive started as an experiment in making the journey through Pokémon matter as much as the battles.
+It has since grown into a unified survival overhaul spanning three classic Pokémon games.

-Thanks to everyone who has tested PokeSurvive, reported bugs, suggested ideas, shared runs, created videos, or simply played the mod.
+Thanks to everyone who has played, tested, reported bugs, suggested ideas, shared runs, made videos, or otherwise helped shape the mod.

-Have fun surviving!
+**Have fun surviving!**